Re-imagin(in)g environmental issues

 COURSE DESCRIPTION

 In line with the fundamentals of design-based research this collaborative course consists of two complementary modules.
 On the one hand it gives a theoretical introduction into the field of environmental communication, focusing on its visual aspects.
-We will analyse different forms, actors and platforms of visual environmental communication (i.e. news media, political communication, pop cultural artefacts, greenfluencers on social media etc.) and the common features of their iconography and visual narratives.
+We will analyse different forms, actors and platforms of visual environmental communication (i.e. news media, political communication, pop cultural artefacts, art) and features of their iconography and visual narratives.
 On the other hand, students will work on their own research-based design project.
 Identifying the local level form of a global environmental problem they will find ways to address and reformulate these visually in a creative form.
 Throughout this process students will be introduced to analogue image-making techniques by an experienced artist teacher.
+The course aims to critically examine environmental communication, identifying the actors and underlying power structures that determine it, and develop effective and creative visual communication strategies around the topic.

 Course Schedule